 Stress can trigger acne.
 Their severity is positively correlated with the amount of stress an individual was under at any given point in time (1).
 This occurs due to increased sebum production.
 Sebum is an oily substance that may clog skin pores along with bacteria and dead skin cells.
 This eventually can lead to acne.

 Sebum is released when the cell’s stress receptors are activated.
-This is triggered by various stress hormones, including androgen and cortisol.
+This is triggered by various stress hormones, including androgens and cortisol.

 While stress can definitely trigger one’s acne-prone skin, it is typically not the main cause.
 Keep reading to know more about the causes and triggers of acne.